kubernetes-sigs/kubebuilder/README.md

 ## TL;DR

-**First:** Download the latest release and extract the tar.gz into /usr/local/ and update your PATH to include /usr/local/kubebuilder/bin.
+**First:** Download the latest `kubebuilder-release-<version>-<operating-system>-amd64.tar.gz` release.
+Extract it into /usr/local/ and update your PATH to include /usr/local/kubebuilder/bin.

-Create a project under a new GOPATH.
+Create an _empty_ project under a new GOPATH.

 ```sh
 # Initialize your project